-Timeline reflects management's current estimates and constitutes a forward-looking statement subject to qualifications elsewhere in the presentation.
-Actual development timeline may be substantially longer, and Daré is no obligation to update or review this estimate.
-"First-in-category" designations are forward looking statements based on currently available, FDA approved therapies.
+Timeline reflects management's current estimates and constitutes a forward-looking statement subject to qualifications noted elsewhere in this presentation.
+Actual development timelines may be substantially longer, and Daré is under no obligation to update or review these estimates.
+"First-in-category" statements are forward-looking statements relating to market potential of Daré's product candidates based on currently available, FDA-approved therapies.

-\505(b)(2) regulatory pathway anticipated.
+SOS(b)(2) regulatory pathway anticipated